Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Acknowledgements

 \section{Acknowledgements}

-The author thanks Tim Sullivan for helpful discussions and a careful reading of the manuscript.
+The author thanks Ilja Klebanov and Tim Sullivan for helpful feedback and comments.

-HL is supported by the Warwick Mathematics Institute Centre for Doctoral Training and gratefully acknowledges funding from the University of Warwick and the UK Engineering and Physical Sciences Research Council (Grant number: EP/W524645/1).
+The author is supported by the Warwick Mathematics Institute Centre for Doctoral Training and gratefully acknowledges funding from the University of Warwick and the UK Engineering and Physical Sciences Research Council (Grant number: EP/W524645/1).
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.